Medically reviewed by Drugs.com. Last updated on Mar 3, 2019.

 Division of TDD (multiple daily injections):

 Diabetes mellitus, type 2: SubQ: Note: Basal insulin therapy is usually initiated if adequate glycemic control has not been achieved with step-wise trials of metformin ± other noninsulin agents.
-However, if HbA1c ≥10%, blood glucose is ≥300 mg/dL or if patient is symptomatic (eg, polyuria, polydipsia), insulin (with or without additional agents) should be considered as part of initial therapy (ADA 2018).
-Use of long-acting basal analogs may be preferred if minimization of hypoglycemia is a primary concern (ADA-EASD [Davies 2018]).
+However, if HbA1c ≥10%, blood glucose is ≥300 mg/dL or if patient is symptomatic (eg, polyuria, polydipsia), insulin (with or without additional agents) should be considered as part of initial therapy.
+Use of long-acting basal analogs may be preferred if minimization of hypoglycemia is a primary concern (AACE/ACE [Garber 2019]; ADA 2019).

-For hypoglycemia: If no clear reason for hypoglycemia, decrease dose by 4 units or by 10% to 20%
+For hypoglycemia: If no clear reason for hypoglycemia, decrease dose by 10% to 20%; for severe hypoglycemia (ie, requiring assistance from another person or blood glucose <40 mg/dL) reduce dose by 20% to 40%

-Dosage adjustment when adding prandial insulin (ADA/EASD [Davies 2018]):Consider reducing the basal insulin dose by 4 units (or ~10%) if HbA1c is <8% when initiating prandial insulin.
+Dosage adjustment when adding prandial insulin (ADA 2019):Consider reducing the basal insulin dose by 4 units (or ~10%) if HbA1c is <8% when initiating prandial insulin.

 Conversion from other long or intermediate-acting insulins to insulin degludec: Initiate insulin degludec with the same unit dose as the total daily long or intermediate-acting insulin unit dose from which the patient is being converted.